kehantan/labbook/docs/cell_culture/cryo.rst

 * :ref:`Complete DMEM <10 dmem>`

 **Procedure**

+To make sure the number of viable cell is high the next time you revive the cryo-ed cells, I would recommend cryopreserve when the cells in the flask is at least 80% confluent before cryopreservation.

 #.
 Trypsinise the cells from culture flask.
 Refer to :ref:`trypsinise <My target>`.
 #.
 In each cryopreservation tube, prepare the freezing media/cryo media: